HippoCampusRobotics/fav_docs/main/_sources/tutorials/ros_package.rst.txt

      DESTINATION lib/${PROJECT_NAME}
    )

-**Every** time you modify the :file:`CMakeLists.txt` rebuild your workspace with :code:`catkin build` and to be super save you might also want to resource your workspace setup with :code:`. ~/.bashrc`.
+**Every** time you modify the :file:`CMakeLists.txt` rebuild your workspace with :code:`build_ros` and to be super save you might also want to resource your workspace setup with :code:`. ~/.bashrc`.
+The latter is only required if we added a new node.

 If you want to run a Python program, normally you would use a command like :code:`python3 /path/to/your/file/python_file.py`.
 This would work for our node, too.